 Happy 4th of July Y’all!
 While I am lucky to be home with the girls, my husband had to work.
 But the good thing is that he gets off work really early. 🙂

 And even though we haven’t really made plans for tonight, I thought it would be nice to at least start our day off with something fun.
-What’s more fun than 4th of July inspired pancakes?!
+What’s more fun than 4th of July inspired pancakes from scratch?!

 I think we’re back to our normal schedule… So here’s another easy recipe!
 Taco Bowls with Old El Paso’s Taco Boats Flour Tortillas.
 I’ll be honest the first time I saw these, I thought’ “why not just use regular tortillas.”
 I bought them anyway because I had a crowd at home, and it seemed like the perfect quick meal to feed everyone.
 We liked them so much, that I have made a few variations since.